 But my wife and I went to a benefit auction and dinner on Saturday night, as planned.
 No problem.
-And after that we went to see our friend’s band at the Iota Club, as planned.
+And after that we went to see our friend’s band, as planned.
 It was in this unfortunate venue that the real trouble began.

 That’s right, folks.
 Salmonella.
 I recommend, in the strongest terms, not getting salmonella if you are able.
 It is a top-shelf, lower-GI affliction with all the worst your body has to offer in sight, smell and sound.
 But that’s not all!
 Salmonella also includes fever, nausea, sweating, headache, chills, muscle soreness and difficulty standing!

 So, how do you think I got it?

 Raise your hand if you said chicken…Yeah.
 Almost everybody.
 That’s what I would have said, too.
 But no. The Infectious Disease (ID) specialist thinks I got it from my son’s lizard.
 That’s his best guess so far.
 (More test results are pending.)
 So when I got home I put on some gloves I stole from the hospital and beat the holy crap out of the lizard.
 I have pictures and video of the beating, but I’m not going to show them to you.
 It might inflame the passions of other lizards who are already pissed off that we have been holding him in a glass box for four years without charge and shining a bright light on him.

 This brings us to the real subject of today’s post:

 Six Places You Can Beat a Lizard and Not Leave a Mark

 Just kidding.
 (Anyway, contrary to what I was assured, there are only four.
 Isn’t that right, “Darth Veter”?
 What a stupid name, you moron.)

 The real subject is

 Why Being a Grunt in a Hospital May Be Better Than Being a Teacher